dariobrozzi/sass-gadgets/README.md

 (Draft Version)

-Just another SASS library, but based on W3C Standards and ITCSS concept.
+Just another SASS library.
+Based on W3C Standards and ITCSS concept file structure.
 Having just the settings and tools(gadgets) layers for help you building your design system.

 No attached to predefined ClassNames and overrides.
 Feel free to apply gadgets into your components or create your own ClassNames selectors.